 - 1. Submit a completed Application for Admission to the Office of Admissions. - 2.
 Provide sufficient documentation of instruction permit.
 One primary form of documentation such as an unexpired Alabama driver's license; an unexpired Alabama identification card; an unexpired U.S. passport; an unexpired U.S. permanent resident card; resident alien card- Pre-1997; unexpired driver's licence or instruction permit from another state or possession that verifies lawful presence, dated 2000 and beyond; U.S. alien registration receipt card (Form I-151) prior to 1978; BIA or tribal identification card with photo OR I-797 form with expiration date. - Applicants should submit the identification referenced above in person.
 Those applicants unable to present identification in person must submit a legible copy by mail or via electronic submission. - 3.
 Submit official transcripts from previously attended high schools and colleges to the Office of Admissions.
 Transcripts that bear the official seal of the issuing institution and sent from the institution will be accepted.
 Copies submitted directly by the student must be in the institution's unopened envelope to be considered official. - 4.
 Submit a GED certificate.
 All non-high school graduates must submit scores on the General Educational Development Test and certification of achievement of the Certificate of High School Equivalency. - 5.
-Complete ACT COMPASS test(s).
-Students are notified to contact the testing center to schedule a testing date and time. - 6.
-According to Alabama State Board of Education policy SBP 802.01 Students are exempt from writing, reading and math testing if they score 20 or above in each individual subject area on the ACT or score 470 on the SAT in writing, 470 in reading and 470 in math. - 7.
-All male students between the ages of eighteen and twenty-six must show proof of registration with the U.S. Selective Service System in accordance with § 36-26-15.1 of the Code of Alabama of 1974 (as amended).
+Complete Accuplacer test(s).
+Students are notified to contact the Testing Center to schedule a testing date and time.